 Understanding Council Tax in London

-Council tax is another key cost that every London renter should plan for.
+Council tax. is another key cost that every London renter should plan for.
 This tax helps fund local services like rubbish collection, street cleaning, libraries, and road maintenance.
 It’s a legal requirement and can be paid monthly or annually.

 Your bill is based on two things: